-Stubbs and the Horse was organized by the Kimbell Art Museum in association with the Walters Art Museum, Baltimore, and the National Gallery, London, and was curated by Malcolm Warner, senior curator at the Kimbell.
-Principal support for the exhibition was provided by JPMorgan Chase.
-Additional promotional support was provided by American Airlines, the Fort Worth Star-Telegram, and NBC5.
-The exhibition was supported by an indemnity from the Federal Council on the Arts and the Humanities.
+Stubbs and the Horse is organized by the Kimbell Art Museum in association with the Walters Art Museum, Baltimore, and the National Gallery, London, and is curated by Malcolm Warner, senior curator at the Kimbell.
+Principal support for this exhibition is provided by JPMorgan Chase.
+Additional promotional support for this exhibition is provided by American Airlines, the Fort Worth Star-Telegram, and NBC5.